What's in it for you

 - SPF and SenderID allow a domain owner to add a file or record on the server that the recipient server cross-checks.
 This so-called Sender Policy Framework (SPF) is an email validation protocol designed to detect and block email spoofing and verifies that incoming mail from a domain comes from an IP Address authorized by the domain administrator.

-An extra mandatory permission (TXT) record is for verification.
+- An extra mandatory permission (TXT) record is for verification.
 The TXT record is unique for each Showpad instance and ensures that no other Showpad instance will be able to send from your domain.
-Implementing SPF, DKIM and verification are necessary to make sending domains work.

 Note: Adding the MX record is strongly encouraged to prevent internal sharing problems and is extra security against being marked as spam.

 Verification for SPF, DKIM, and MX (for SPF configuration) or CNAMEs (for CNAME configuration) is necessary to make sending domains work.